 Feeder school: A school that automatically sends all enrolled students who graduate to the next higher school.
-For HMS, elementary feeder schools are Briarlake, Evansdale, Hawthorne, Henderson Mill, Oak Grove, Pleasantdale, Sagamore.
+For HMS, elementary feeder schools are Briarlake, Evansdale, Hawthorne, Henderson Mill, Oak Grove, Pleasantdale, Sagamore, and part of Oak Cliff theme school.
 HMS is the feeder school for Lakeside High School.

 Homeroom teacher: Your child’s main teacher who teaches one subject but also is responsible for all organizational tasks, paperwork, etc. Your child will start and end their day in the homeroom, meaning the classroom of the main teacher.

 Honor Roll: List of students who reach academic and behavior goals.
 A student can receive Principal’s Honor roll or Academic Recognition, plus other awards, during the Honor ceremony at the end of the school year.

 IEP: Individual Education Plan.
 For students who have been diagnosed with some form of learning difficulty.
 If a student has an IEP, the school will arrange regular meeting to review the plan.

 Infinite Campus Parent Portal: A secure website provided by DCSD that allows parents, guardians, and students to view student information including grades, schedules, and information about completed assignments.
 You can also access your child’s Georgia Milestone or MAP scores (see below) through Infinite Campus by clicking on ‘SLDS Portal’ and then on ‘Performance’ http://www.dekalbschoolsga.org/infinite-campus/